shaolaizheyitao/MQTT/servers.md

 [HiveMQ](http://www.hivemq.com/ ) is a MQTT broker which was built from the ground up with maximum scalability and enterprise-ready security in mind.
 It comes with native web socket support and an open source plugin SDK to extend its functionality or integrate it with other components.
 A public test server is also available ([more information](public_brokers)).

+## Jmqtt

+[Jmqtt](https://github.com/Cicizz/jmqtt ) is a MQTT broker which implemented by java and netty,support ersistence and cluster.

 ## IBM Integration Bus

 [IBM Integration Bus](http://www-03.ibm.com/software/products/us/en/integration-bus/) V9 has Telemetry feature built-in as optional licensed feature.
 IBM WebSphere MessageBroker V7 & V8 also include it as optionally licensed feature.